pineda0021/pineda0021/README.md

 - CIS 219 - Introduction to Oracle: SQL and PL/SQL (3 units; UC/CSU)

    **Winter 2025 Course Offering:**

   The Mathematics Department is pleased to offer the following course:

+  TBA

   **Summer 2025 Course Offering:**

+  The Mathematics Department is pleased to offer the following course:

   **MATH 217** - **Schedule:**
   **Schedule:** Tuesday/Thursday, 9:50 AM - 3:10 PM